lowne/xCodea/README.md

 - `git clone http://github.com/lowne/xCodea.git CodeaProjects; cd CodeaProjects` - or [download](https://github.com/lowne/xCodea/archive/dev.zip) the ZIP and extract its contents into CodeaProjects
 - `nano xCodea/EDIT_THIS.lua` - or open EDIT_THIS.lua inside the xCodea subfolder with a text editor
 - put in the (static) IP address or hostname (spaces and apostrophes will likely cause trouble, though) of your computer, as in `xCodea_server = "http://192.168.1.10:49374"` then save
-- start the server: `./xcodeaserver.py MyCoolGame` (alas this must necessarily be done in a terminal for now)
+- start the server: `./xcodeaserver.py MyCoolGame` (I suggest adding `-lcsn` for remote logging, colour output, sound and notifications on errors)

 #### GUI
 Grab the .dmg file from the [latest release](https://github.com/lowne/xCodea/releases).
 Usual caveats apply for Gatekeeper (right-click, open) and firewall (the server requires inbound connections, eh?)
 It'll ask for your _projectsRoot_ at first launch, type it in.
 Then `Project->New Project->MyCoolGame`, then `Start server`.